 Young people and young families are entitled to family planning services as well as to preferential bank loans and priority to social housing.
 In order to reduce the risk factors, the state authorities are obliged to develop programmes aiming at preventing and reducing the consumption of alcohol and drugs and to offering medical treatment and promoting the social reinsertion of young people.
 The relevant stakeholders in the field of youth are to offer young offenders and young people that were part of educational and medical restorative programmes support for their social and professional reinsertion.

 The key policy domains relevant for the youth policy field and defined by the Youth Law are the following:

-- Youth participation - all the youth policy measures and programmes development are to be involved with young people, with a participatory manner.
+- Youth participation - all the youth policy measures, and development programmes are to be developed with the participation of young people.

 - Intercultural dialogue and combating racism, xenophobia and intolerance.

 - Youth participation to education and cultural life.

 The Youth Law targets all young people, with a special attention to vulnerable young people at risk.
 For this target group the law provides several rights: housing, access to free education, access to educational counselling, employment counselling, and family planning.

 One article of the law targets young entrepreneurs special support for them from the state institutions.